nano-go/regexcv/README.md

 # Regexcv
-Regexcv is a command line software that is used to generate the [GraphViz Dot](http://graphviz.org/) language code of DFA/NFA from regular expressions
+Regexcv is a command line tool that is used to generate the DFA/NFA digraph denoted by the [Graphviz Dot Language](http://graphviz.org/) from the regular expression.

 # Feature